 Clever Wood Storage Log Cabin Fireplace

-This one includes a clever design which allows wood to be stored in the side of the fireplace, the storage isn’t visible from the front and is well hidden.
+This one includes a clever design that allows the wood to be stored on the side of the fireplace, the storage isn’t visible from the front and is well hidden.

 We haven’t seen many plants alongside fireplaces in this roundup either – a splash of green adds a nice touch to any fireplace.